Duck Game: Gameplay

 Duck Game is a 2D video game that features primarily shooting and platforming mechanics.
+The game features a simple control scheme; beyond basic movement controls, the player can pick up or throw a weapon, use their equipped weapon, strafe (walk backwards), quack, and ragdoll.

+The game is primarily played in multiplayer, with support for local or online gameplay with up to eight other players.
+Duck Game has a simple premise: players die in one hit, and the last player standing wins the round.

-The game has a single-player arcade mode where the user can complete challenges to get tickets, which can be used to unlock in-game hats and game modifiers (such as Moon gravity or explosive props), as well as local or online multiplayer with up to four other players.
-Duck Game has a simple premise: players die in one hit, and last player standing wins the round.
-The game features a simple control scheme: beyond basic movement controls, the player can pick up/throw a weapon, use their equipped weapon, strafe (walk backwards), quack, and ragdoll.
-Similar to fighting games, angled shots and some other maneuvers require precisely timed input combinations.
+Additionally, the game has a single-player 'arcade' mode where the user can complete challenges to get tickets, which can be used to unlock in-game hats and game modifiers (such as moon gravity or explosive props).

-Duck Game has several unique elements, including multiple hats, a quack button, and a ragdoll button.

 Development

 Duck Game was developed by Vancouver-based developer Landon Podbielski.
 Podbielski originally planned to make a 2D platformer inspired by James Pond 3.
 A friend suggested adding a local multiplayer mode with guns and other weapons.
 The game was released for the Ouya on May 13, 2014.
-At launch, the game only featured a multiplayer mode, however in November 2014, single-player modes were added.
+At launch, the game only featured multiplayer; in November 2014, a single-player mode was added.

 The game was released for Microsoft Windows on June 4, 2015, published by Adult Swim Games.
 Podbielski previously composed the music for Super Puzzle Platformer Deluxe, a game developed by his friend, Andrew Morrish and published by Adult Swim Games on May 24, 2013.
 The company offered to publish Duck Game if Podbielski implemented an online multiplayer mode.
 After struggling to develop a client-server based networking model, Adult Swim Games extended their deadline and allowed Podbielski to use a peer-to-peer system instead.
 At the 2015 PlayStation Experience, a PlayStation 4 version of the game was announced, with its release following on August 22, 2017.
-On May 1, 2019 it was released on the Nintendo Switch.
+On May 1, 2019, it was released for the Nintendo Switch.
+A major update was released in November 2020 on PC.

+After parent company Warner Bros. announced plans for titles from publisher Adult Swim Games to be delisted in 2024, Podbielski confirmed that he owns the Duck Game intellectual property rights and will continue to support the title.
+Podbielski confirmed in May 2024 Warner Bros. would transfer publishing rights to him.